allenai/OLMo/README.md

 ## Inference

-You can utilize our Hugging Face integration to run inference on the OLMo Transformers checkpoints:
+You can use our Hugging Face integration to run inference on the OLMo Transformers checkpoints:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer